YRMYJASKA/EasySnippet/README.md

 Easy way to create code files with premade code snippets
 #Installation
-This program currently only works for linux computers.
+This program currently only works for linux computers (for now).
+## Prerequisites
+* Git
+* Python 2.7 or newer

+## Step-by-step
 1. <code>git clone https://github.com/YRMYJASKA/EasySnippet.git</code>

-   Insert this into your console and press enter
+   Insert this into your terminal and press enter
 2. <code>export PATH=$PATH: *EasySnippet directory*</code>
    Put this into your ~/.bashrc file and replace  *EasySnippet directory* with the path to the directory to access ezsnip from the console
-3. Now you can use ezsnip form your console like in the example down below.
+3. Now you can use ezsnip form your terminal like in the example down below.

 # Usage
 <code>ezsnip cpp class myfile</code>